 Brazilians not only love to show their country to visitors, they specifically love water: the sea, rivers with white-sand beaches, and waterfalls.
 Anything to go for a dip and to share family time with a BBQ and a beer.

 By the way, West Brazil impressed us for many more reasons than just its sheer number of waterfalls.
-I wrote about it on Matador Network, you can read it here.
+You can read it here.

 4. Waterfalls in Central Brazil

 We left the country as our visa ran out and another eight months passed before we returned.
 Our hunger for seeing more of the country had returned as well and this time we crossed central Brazil.
 This time it was a tip from other overlanders to stop at a place we otherwise might have skipped: we checked out Alta Paraíso and stayed at Spazenda where we visited a waterfall in the surroundings.

 The second was a result of a meeting in Brasília, where a man had invited to stay with him at his sítio near Alta Paraíso, which is how we discovered Waterfall dos Couros.

 Again we left Brazil, stayed in the Guianas for about 1.5 years, and re-entered Brazil via Roraima, in the north.
 Our friends in Boa Vista emphasized not to miss the waterfalls around Presidente Figueiredo.